An Introduction to Taper Turning Methods in Lathe Machines

 4. Taper turning attachment method

-This is one of the simplest methods to produce short taper.
-This method is shown in the above figure.
-To the required angle the form is grounded.
-The tool is fed perpendicular to the lathe axis, when the work piece rotates.
+Form turning is one of the simplest taper turning processes on a lathe machine to produce a short taper.
+This method is shown in the below taper diagram.
+At the required angle, the form is grounded.
+The tool is fed perpendicular to the lathe axis when the workpiece rotates.

-The tool cutting edge length must be greater than the taper length.
+The tool’s cutting edge length must be greater than the taper length.
 Since the entire cutting edge removes the metal, it will produce a lot of vibration and hence a large force is required.
-It is done in slow speed.
+It is done at a slow speed.

 Tailstock set over method

-Generally, when the angle of taper is very small this method will be employed.
-The work piece be placed in the live center and live center.
-Now, the tailstock will be moved in a cross wise, that is perpendicular to the lathe axis by turning the set over method.
-This process is known as tail stock set over method.
+Generally, when the angle of the taper is very small, this taper turning methods in a lathe machine will be employed.
+The workpiece is placed in the live center.
+By this set-over method, the tailstock will be moved in crosswise, that is, perpendicular to the lathe axis, by turning the set over method.
+This process is known as the “tailstock set over method.”

-Hence here the job is inclined to the required angle.
-When the work piece rotates the tool is moved parallel to the lathe axis.
-So that the taper will be generated on the work piece.
+Hence, here the job is inclined at the required angle.
+When the workpiece rotates, the tool is moved parallel to the lathe axis so that the taper will be generated on the workpiece.

 Compound rest method

-Generally short and steep taper will be produced will be produced using this method.
-In this method the work piece will be held in the chuck and it will be rotated about the lathe axis.
-The compound rest is swiveled to the required angle and then it will be clamped in position.
+Generally, a short and steep taper will be produced using these taper turning methods on a lathe machine.
+In this method, the workpiece will be held in the chuck and rotated about the lathe axis.
+The compound rest is swiveled to the required angle, and then it will be clamped in position.

-Then by using the compound rest hand wheel the tool will be fed.
-Both the internal and external taper can be done using this method.
-The important feature is that the compound rest can be swiveled up to 45° on both sides.
-Only with the help of the hand the tool should be moved.
+Then, by using the compound rest handwheel, the tool will be fed.
+Both the internal and external tapers on a turret lathe can be turned using this method.
+The important feature is that the compound rest in the lathe can be swiveled up to 45° on both sides.
+Only with the help of the hand, can the tool be moved.